brandoDecu/LLM_training_task/README.md

-# 🧠 RL Task: Train and Export a Neural Network to ONNX
+# 🧠 LLM Training Task: Train a Neural Network for classification

 This repository contains a **Reinforcement Learning (RL) training task** designed to teach large language models (LLMs) how to **train a PyTorch neural network**, **export it to ONNX**, and **evaluate model performance** — a realistic ML engineering workflow.